 As the days are darkening earlier and the sun is shying away from our skies, we know this is the onset of freezing temperatures and dreary grey skies.
 So why wait for next summer?
 Grab your shades and start planning your warming rays way before then.

-We suggest five easy-to-get-to-from-the-UK destinations where you could be relaxing in the sun by teatime.
+We suggest five easy-to-get-to destinations where you could be relaxing in the sun by teatime.

 1Lanzarote, The Canaries

 The island of Lanzarote is part of a clutch of islands called The Canaries – that make up the Spanish archipelago and is ideal for beach lovers.
 Peurto Del Carmen is notorious for its heady nightlife, and those that prefer a bit more quiet and elegance should head for the beautiful beaches at Famara and Papagayo.

 Putting aside the beaches, the volcanic island of Lanzarote puts on quite a show away from the coastline too.